 Founded in 1979, Texas Review Press is committed to publishing books of quality poetry, fiction, creative nonfiction, and scholarship.
 TRP currently publishes twelve to sixteen titles each year.

-Joining the Texas A&M University Press Consortium
+Joining the Texas Book Consortium

-In 1997, TRP joined The Texas Book Consortium.
-Since then, TRP been distributed worldwide.
+In 1997, TRP joined the Texas A&M Press Texas Book Consortium.
+Since then, our books have been distributed worldwide.